AshiqAhamed17/Smart-contract-security/5-t-swap-audit/audit-data/findings.md

 </details>

-## [L-2] `TSwapPool::LiquidityAdded` event is emitted in backwards
+## [L-2] `TSwapPool::LiquidityAdded` event has wrong order of parameters

-The event parameters for emitting is provided wrongly i.e, in a wrong order.
+## Description
+When the LiquidityAdded event is emitted in the TSwapPool::_addLiquidityMintAndTransfer function, it logs values in an incorrect order.
+The poolTokensToDeposit value should go in the third parameter position, whereas the wethToDeposit value should go second.

+## Impact
+ Event emission is incorrect, leading to off-chain functions potentially malfunctioning.

 ## Recommended Mitigation: